paul-nechifor/1930/README.md

 ### Map

 The map data is in `data/map.json`.
-This includes the SVG paths for the teritories, their neighbours, names, etc.
+This includes the SVG paths for the territories, their neighbours, names, etc.

 I'll probably add other countries (real or otherwise) in the future.

 ### Questions

 I'm not sure if I can make my question data files public so I don't include them here.
-I will give them to you if you ask me privatly.
+I will give them to you if you ask me privately.

-The question files are `data/four-answer` and `data/number-answer`.
+The question files are `data/four-answers` and `data/number-answers`.
 They are in a simple text format and only contain two bogus questions there.

 Running
 -------